-We are excited to announce that the School will be moving our dental plan back to CareFirst.
-New this year, we will be offering one single enhanced plan with an annual benefit of \$2,000 per covered member (preventive services do not count towards this maximum) and a \$2,000 lifetime orthodontia benefit.
+For 2025, McLean School will continue to offer a dental plan through CareFirst.
+This plan offers an annual benefit of \$2,000 per covered member (preventive services do not count towards this maximum) and a \$2,000 lifetime orthodontia benefit.